 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 I hold an Enhanced DBS Check (formerly CRB) as well as Professional Liability Insurance.

-Our first session will be charged at £25.00 for up to one hour.
-This covers the cost of room hire and means that you can decide if I am the right counsellor for you.
+Our first session will be charged at £50 for up to one hour.
+This means that you can decide if I am the right counsellor for you.

-If you decide to continue, sessions will also be charged at £50.00 for 50 minutes.
+If you decide to continue, sessions will be charged at the same rate, with sessions lasting for 50 minutes.
 I am able to offer short and long term counselling work.
 The number of sessions will be discussed in our first meeting although there is no set time frame for us working together.

 Reduced fees are available for those on low incomes or currently studying - please contact me for further details.

 Our first session will be charged from £75 for up to one hour.
 If you both decide to continue, sessions will also be charged at the same rate for 50 minutes.
 This also depends on your circumstances and availability.